rclone/rclone/docs/content/bugs.md

 ## Limitations

-### Directory timestamps aren't preserved
+### Directory timestamps aren't preserved on some backends

-Rclone doesn't currently preserve the timestamps of directories.
-This is because rclone only really considers objects when syncing.
+As of `v1.66`, rclone supports syncing directory modtimes, if the backend supports it.
+Some backends do not support it -- see [overview](https://rclone.org/overview/) for a complete list.
+Additionally, note that empty directories are not synced by default (this can be enabled with `--create-empty-src-dirs`.)

 ### Rclone struggles with millions of files in a directory/bucket